tungphambasement/DCNN/README.md

 # Install CUDA (follow NVIDIA's installation guide)

-# Also remember to pull the submodules, which includes library like asio, nlohmann_json
-git submodule update --init --recursive

 # For python scripts, install the dependencies from requirements.txt
 pip install -r requirements.txt
 ```